CharafeddineMechalikh/PureEdgeSim/README.md

 ```

-The simulation time in this case is set to 10 minutes. you can increase it or decrease it dependiing on your needs.  the pause length is set to 5 seconds, you can set it to 0 if needed (to gain some time between iterations).
+The simulation time (`simulation_time`) in this case is set to 10 minutes.
+You can increase it or decrease it dependiing on your needs.
+The pause length (`pause_length`) is set to 5 seconds.
+You can set it to 0 if needed (to gain some time between iterations).

 You can also disable the real time charts by setting the `display_real_time_charts` to `false`.
-Finally, you can set the value of `wait_for_all_tasks` to `false` , which means that the simulation manager will ends the simualtion right after the set 10 minutes (in this exmaple) of time and will not for the tasks that are being executed to finish.
-This may affect the simulation results so be aware.
+Finally, you can set the value of `wait_for_all_tasks` to `false`, which means that the simulation will finish right after its time ends (in this exmaple 10 minutes) and will not wait for the tasks that are being executed to finish.
+This may affect the simulation results (the tasks being executed will be considered as failed) so be aware.

-Other parameters that help to reduce the simulation time are the `update_interval` and the `network_update_interval`. if you set these two to `0.01`  you will get a higher accuracy (a realistic simulation results), however this may take hours or days.
-To reduce the simulation time you can trade-off between the simulation delay and its accuracy by setting them to a higher value, for example `0.1` or `1` or even more...
+Other parameters that help to reduce the simulation time are the `update_interval` and the `network_update_interval`.
+If you set these two to `0.01`, you will get a higher accuracy (a realistic simulation results).
+However, this may take hours or days.
+To reduce the simulation time, you can trade-off between the simulation delay and its accuracy by setting them (those intervals) to a higher values, for example `0.1` or `1` or even more...

 Lakily PureEdgeSim offers the possibility to launch parallel simulations which can be done by setting the value of `parallel_simulation` to `true`.